 Continuous measurements can be taken by pressing the "Measure" key for approximately 2 seconds.
-Distances are updated in the result line between 8 and 15 times a second, depending on the beeping when the beep signal is switched on.
-The continuous measuring process is stopped by pressing the "Measure" key measuring process is stopped by pressing the "Measure" key again.
+Distances are updated in the result line between 8 and 15 times a second, depending on the target reflectivity.
+A continuous measurement is indicated by a beeping when the beep signal is switched on.
+The continuous measuring process is stopped by pressing the "Measure" key again.
 The last valid distance measurement is displayed.